mtzstngl/YourTubeDaemon/README.md

 ## Usage

-* [Register a project](https://cloud.google.com/console) and set the APIs to YouTube Data API v3
+* [Register a project](https://cloud.google.com/console) and add the YouTube Data API v3
-* download the client_secrets.json file and put it in the same folder as YourTubeDaemon
+* download the client_secrets.json file and put it in the config folder of YourTubeDaemon
 * execute YourTubeDaemon.py and the daemon is running

 ## Copyright